 Again, if you have plenty of time to spend in New Zealand and you want always have a place to stay, then consider buying yourself a campervan.
 Of course, there’s more maintenance required than a car as you will need to look after your amenities.
 Plus, it’s more money to pay up-front when you buy the campervan.
 However, by freedom camping (for certified self-contained vans only) and using cheap campsite, you may save a significant amount of money on accommodation over time.

 For more on what it’s like to travel by camper in New Zealand, see Travel by Campervan in New Zealand: The Ultimate Guide.

 For the ultimate outdoors experience and perhaps saving a little bit of cash on accommodation while travelling New Zealand, why not rent a campervan?
 Campervan rentals comes in a huge variety of sizes and facilities, as well as price ranges.
 If you want to freedom camp while in New Zealand, i.e. camp anywhere for free, then you need a vehicle which is certified self-contained.
 Find out more in What it’s Really Like to Freedom Camp in New Zealand.

 For more on the campervan experience, check out The Essential Guide to Renting a Campervan in New Zealand.

 5. National Coach

-The two main coach networks in New Zealand are InterCity and Manabus.
+The only fully national coach service in New Zealand is InterCity.
 They offer cheap bus tickets from A to B to most towns and cities in New Zealand making the bus network the most extensive public transport method in New Zealand.
 Plus, there are the options to get bus passes to save a bit of cash if you use the bus network a lot.
 Compare the bus passes at What’s the Difference Between InterCity Backpacker Bus Passes?